 What is the difference between The Barns at Wolf Trap and the Filene Center?

 The Filene Center is located inside Wolf Trap National Park for the Performing Arts, and is operated under a cooperative agreement with our non-profit partner, the Wolf Trap Foundation for the Performing Arts.
 The Barns at Wolf Trap is located outside of the National Park and is operated exclusively by the Wolf Trap Foundation.
 Both facilities are world-class venues with a wide variety of musical offerings.

 Is there a Lost & Found?

 Yes, all items turned in from performances, events, etc. are secured.
 If you have found an item that you suspect someone may have left behind, please bring it to the Ranger Station, located just outside of the main entrance to the Filene Center.
 If you have lost an item and are still in the park, report it to the park employee in the Ranger Station.
 They will make a detailed report and contact you if the item is located.
-Per federal standards, lost/found items will only be kept for 30 days after they are turned in.
-For inquiries, please call: (703) 255-1800.